Trump has frozen five conflicts in the past six months to focus on fighting China.

 ► The Trump administration has aimed to settle the conflict in Ukraine, most recently with talks in Alaska with Putin.
 Both sides have offered mineral and economic deals.

-► Trump’s “Peacemaking” aims to sustain America’s image as a hegemon of ‘peace and democracy’, concealing rising domestic class contradictions with a surge of national pride.
+► Trump’s “peacemaking” aims to sustain America’s image as a hegemon of ‘peace and democracy’, concealing rising domestic class contradictions with a surge of national pride.
 This propaganda is decisive in securing consent for imperialist war, making it urgent for communists to expose and combat these illusions.